 Deadlines and key dates:

-- Interviews will happen on the third week of October (invites will be send)
+- Interviews: October 13th (invites will be send)

 On the first slide, make sure your LinkedIn hyperlinks are clickable